-This shows the puppy that there really is such a thing as biting too hard.
-To show your puppy what bite inhibition is, you will want to create a similar scenario.
-If you are able to do this, you will be taking the first steps toward curbing the behavior of your puppy biting everything and everyone.
+This shows the puppy that such a thing as biting too hard.
+You will want to create a similar scenario to show your puppy what bite inhibition is.
+If you can do this, you will be taking the first steps toward curbing the behavior of your puppy biting everything and everyone.

 How Do You Teach a Dog Bite Inhibition?

 Teaching your puppy about this is going to take a bit of time and patience.
-While you are playing with a puppy who tends to mouth things, you will want to keep playing with the puppy, even if it is mouthing you.
+While playing with a puppy who tends to mouth things, you will want to keep playing with the puppy, even if it is mouthing you.
 When the puppy bites down particularly hard, you should yelp (and make it high-pitched, if you can) and act as if you are hurt.

-To reinforce the idea that you have been “hurt” by your puppy’s mouthing, let your hand go limp.
-This type of reaction is going to startle the puppy, causing it to stop playing and mouthing you, at least for a little bit.
-Sometimes, your puppy might lick your hand if it believes that it truly hurt you.
+Let your hand go limp to reinforce the idea that you have been “hurt” by your puppy’s mouthing.
+This reaction will startle the puppy, causing it to stop playing and mouthing you, at least for a little bit.
+Sometimes, your puppy might lick your hand if it believes it truly hurt you.

 Take note of actions.

 When your puppy stops mouthing or begins to lick your hand, you should praise your puppy.
-This reinforces the idea that there is a limit to how hard a puppy can bite, and shows the puppy that good things can happen if it is not being mouthy.
-After this, you can continue playing with your puppy as normal.
-If yelping doesn’t elicit a response, consider saying “too bad” in a stern voice, or something to that effect.
+This reinforces the idea that there is a limit to how hard a puppy can bite and shows the puppy that good things can happen if it is not being mouthy.
+After this, you can continue playing with your puppy as usual.
+If yelping doesn’t elicit a response, consider saying “too bad” in a stern voice or something to that effect.

-However, there are some puppies who might see through your actions and might not believe that you are actually hurt.
+However, some puppies might see through your actions and not believe that you are hurt.
 When this happens, there is another route you can take to teach your puppy about bite inhibition.
-This process can take some time, but it is crucial for teaching your dog about mouthing and preventing this behavior in the future.
+This process can take some time, but teaching your dog about mouthing and preventing this behavior is crucial.

 What If Your Puppy Doesn’t Respond to Yelps?